reportportal/kubernetes/reportportal/README.md

 The Helm chart installation consist of the following .yaml files:

-- Statefulset and Service files of: `Analyzer, Api, Elasticsearch, Gateway, Index, Mongodb, Registry, UAT, UI` that are used for deployment and communication between services.
+- Statefulset and Service files of: `Migrations, Api, Gateway, Index, UAT, UI, RabbitMq, PostgreSQL` that are used for deployment and communication between services.
-- PersistentVolume files: `Elasticsearch, Mongodb, Registry`
+- PersistentVolume files: `PostgreSQL`
 - A `Ingress` to access the UI
 - A `values.yaml` which exposes a few of the configuration options in the charts.